harshil070/BSE_GCR_Portfolio/index.md

 Hand Gesture Controlled Robotic Car
 This project is a car being controlled by a hand gesture using sensors to detect movements of your hands which gets input to the vehicle.
+Coming into this program I had no idea how to wire up a robot

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|